GaloyMoney/blink/README.md

 Want to try it out and contribute?
 Checkout the [dev documentation](./DEV.md) to deploy locally with a Docker-compose script.

-The production environment relies kubernetes.
+The production environment relies on kubernetes.
 To get your hands on a local kubernetes cluster with minikube, go to [INSTALLATION.md](https://github.com/GaloyMoney/galoy/blob/main/INSTALLATION.md).

 If you have questions, you can [join our community Slack](https://join.slack.com/t/galoymoney-workspace/shared_invite/zt-rvnhsdb5-72AZCD_jzw6_Q05aCs0SgA)